 500A.
-THEATRE PRODUCTION (0 sem. hrs.)
+THEATRE PRODUCTION (0 sem. hrs. or CEU enrollment) Theatre production at the 500-level is intended to be taken as a graduate student or community member pursuing professional development credits.
 This course will explore theatre design and production elements, such as stage management, prop, lighting, costume and construction crew, with a minimum of 45 hours of work required.
 This course is repeatable four times under different titles.
-(Fall, Spring)
+(Prerequisite: Permission of Instructor) (Fall, Spring)

 500B.
 Theatre Performance (0 sem. hrs.)
 This course is designed for performers in plays and musical theatre productions.
 Performers can be actors, singers, and pit musicians.
 Students will complete a minimum of 45 hours of rehearsal time in a major theatre production exploring the preparation and performance process.
 This course is repeatable four times under different titles.
-Prerequisite: Permission of Instructor.
-There is an additional fee with this course.
+(Prerequisite: Permission of Instructor) There is an additional fee with this course.
 (Fall, Spring)